2026-03-201774038064455

 Q: Should I include references on my resume?

-A: No. "References available upon request" is outdated.
+A: No. 'References available upon request' is outdated.
 Use that valuable space for more impactful content.
 Have references prepared separately and provide them when asked.

 Q: How do I handle employment gaps with no experience?

-A: Frame gaps positively: "Time dedicated to skill development," "Personal project period," or "Intensive coursework completion."
+A: Frame gaps positively: 'Time dedicated to skill development,' 'Personal project period,' or 'Intensive coursework completion.'
 Focus on what you gained during that time rather than the gap itself.

 Q: Can I include high school achievements on a college graduate resume?